Aakash Repeater Courses

 The atomic mass of ethanal is 44 u.

-Answer: In the process of ozonolysis, an ozonide, cyclic ring structure intermediate is formed, which undergoes cleavage to give the product.
+In the process of ozonolysis, an ozonide (a cyclic ring structure intermediate) is formed, which undergoes cleavage to give the product.
 The parent compound produces pentan-3-one and propanal.
-So, the possible structure should be-
+So, the possible structure should be

-Here in this above structure, the right side Pent-3-one and the left-hand side propanal structure.
+Here in the above structure, the right side will give Pent-3-one and the left-hand side will give propanal.

 (3-ethyl-3-hexene)